jxv/jxv.github.io/blog/2018-02-28-A-Game-in-Haskell.md

 Or Managers _and_ Effects.
 I debated whether or not to split these into separate categories.
 A case could be made to keep them merge into a single directory called `Class` or something similar.
-But if game dev is art, and art is about intention, then these lines should drawn like God intended.
+But if game dev is art, and art is about intention, then these lines should be drawn like God intended.

 ## Config ([code](https://github.com/jxv/dino-rush/blob/master/library/DinoRush/Config.hs))